-Cleveland Divert aims to divert first time and low-level offenders away from the criminal justice system and towards support to address underlying problems.
+Cleveland Divert aims to steer first time and low level offenders away from the criminal justice system and towards support.

-Instead of charging offenders and prosecuting them, Divert provides a range of support – known as pathways – to help them.
-Support may include help with mental health, substance misuse, education or housing problems.
+Instead of charging and prosecuting offenders, Divert provides a range of support – known as pathways.
+They include help with mental health problems, substance misuse, education or housing.

-People on the programme are expected to engage with support to help them address the issues, which led to their criminal behaviour.
+Participants are expected to take up support to address the issues, which led to their criminal behaviour.

-As part of the programme, offenders may be asked to do something to re-pay the community.
-This may be voluntary or restorative work.
-If the victim requests that the offender engages with Restorative Justice, this may form part of the offender’s programme.
+As part of Divert, offenders may be asked to do something to re-pay the community.
+This may include voluntary or restorative work.
+If a victim requests an offender takes part in Restorative Justice, that could form part of the offender’s programme.

 If offenders do not complete the programme, they risk being charged and taken to court for their original offence.

 How Divert works?

 Research shows that prosecuting first time and low level offenders does not prevent re-offending.